etlbox/efbox.website/doks_1.0/content/docs/guides/getting-started.md

 This is a straightforward way to handle large datasets with minimal code, showcasing the simplicity and effectiveness of EF Box in managing bulk operations.

+## Installing EFBox Packages

+To get started with EFBox, you need to install the appropriate NuGet package based on your database type.
+Here are the available packages:

+- For SQL Server: {{<link-ext text="<code>EFBox.SqlServer</code>" url="https://www.nuget.org/packages/EFBox.SqlServer">}}
+- For MySQL: Install {{<link-ext text="<code>EFBox.MySql</code>" url="https://www.nuget.org/packages/EFBox.MySql">}}
+- For PostgreSQL: {{<link-ext text="<code>EFBox.Postgres</code>" url="https://www.nuget.org/packages/EFBox.Postgres">}}

+You can install these packages via NuGet Package Manager, Package Manager Console, or by using the dotnet CLI.
+Ensure you choose the package that corresponds to your database to ensure seamless integration and operation.

 ## Preparing the Data Model

 Before diving into bulk operations, it's crucial to understand the data model for our example.